 Hello, my name is Will Dockery.
 For the past several years I've been making candles as a hobby and as gifts.

-In October of 2017, I became involved in a preservation effort to save Lewis Park in Fayetteville, Arkansas.
+In October of 2017, I began a preservation effort to save Lewis Park in Fayetteville, Arkansas.
 Lewis Park is a 27.5 acre park in the heart of Fayetteville that serves a large and diverse population that has no other open green space within easy walking distance.

 The name for Black Oak Candles comes from the former pioneer town in southern Washington County, Arkansas that my great-great-great-great grandfather J.J.
 Dockery homesteaded.

 There is still a small unincorporated community there that borders the Ozark National Forest.
 The church and cemetery there were deeded from J.J.
 Dockery's land.
 The black oak trees that gave the area its name over 150 years ago are still standing today.